 If your business is doing residential remodeling exclusively, for example, make sure to put that in the name too.

-No matter what name you choose for your interior design business, it is important that it is clear.
+No matter what name you choose for your interior design business, it is important that it is clear and displayed properly using a good 3D business sign.

 Try to steer clear from any words that have possible homophones.
 Homophones are (usually) pairs of words that are pronounced the same but spelt differently.